EffectOrientedProgramming/book/Chapters/environment_variables.md

 When you look up an Environment Variable, you are accessing information that was _not_ passed in to your function as an explicit argument.

 ## Building a Better Way

-Before looking at the official ZIO implementation, we will create a stripped down versions.
+Before looking at the official ZIO implementation, we will create a simpler version.
 We need a `trait` that will indicate what is needed from the environment.

 ```scala mdoc